ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### **Connecting the ChainSafe WebGL Template**

-In order to connect the ChainSafe gaming SDK to Web3.
+In order to connect the web3.unity SDK to Web3.
 We are going to need to select the custom template provided by the SDK.
 On selecting the Player Settings and navigating to Player -> Resolution and Presentation select the Web4GL-2020x template.&#x20;

 ![](v2Assets/step9.png)